deepakmahakale/ruby-on-rails-cheatsheet/_posts/2023-08-01-how-to-create-a-table-in-rails.md

 ---
-date: 2017-01-16
+date: 2023-08-01
-title: How to create a table?
+title: How to create a table in rails?
 categories:
   - migration
+description: >
-description: How to create a table in ruby on rails?
+  Need to create a table in rails?
+  Let's see how to do it.
 type: Document
 ---